Refractive Surgery Choices

 Laser vision correction

-LASIK and PRK are the most commonly used corrections for the pre-presbyopic age group.
+SMILE, LASIK and PRK are the most commonly used corrections for the pre-presbyopic age group.
 Advantages include bilateral same day surgery, and retained near vision adjustment until near the age of 45.
-LASIK has minimal discomfort and enable return to work after 2-3 days, while PRK has more discomfort and requires 1 week to return to work.
+SMILE and LASIK have minimal discomfort and enable return to work after 2-3 days, while PRK has more discomfort and requires 1 week to return to work.
 PRK is far less likely to induce dry eye or corneal warpage (ectasia) and post-operatively there is less risk of significant injury with minor corneal trauma.

 After the age 45-50, correcting distance vision in both eyes leaves near vision that requires glasses.
 Natural lens changes will eventually cause a decline in distance vision in both laser correction and phakic lens implant.
 This favours the use of refractive lens exchange (RLE) for stable long term results.